-- If your doctor gave you a cream or liquid to put on your toenail, use it exactly as directed.
+- If your doctor gave you a cream or liquid to put on your nail, use it exactly as directed.

-- Wash your feet often, and wash your hands after touching your feet.
+- Wash your hands and feet often, and wash your hands after touching your feet.

-- Keep your toenails clean and dry.
+- Keep your nails clean and dry.
 Dry your feet completely after you bathe and before you put on shoes and socks.

 - Change socks often.
 Wear dry socks that absorb moisture.